bryanchriswhite/SR-Rails-API/README.md

 ###Versioning
 ####Current Version: v1
 This API is versioned for maintainability.
-Anywhere where the tag like `<version>` the user-agent should substitute a version (preferably the current, as above).
+Anywhere there is a `<version>` tag, the user-agent should substitute a version (preferably the current, as above).

-Any time a request is made to resource of a version older than the current an alert, warning or error object will be appended to any JSON object returned to the user-agent.
-This object will look like the following:
-`{<your requested resource>, (alert | warning | error): <message>}`
+####Version Check
+A user-agent may check the current version with this route: `/version` A user-agent may also check the status of it's the any version with this route: `/version/<version>`.
+The response will be a JSON object containing an alert, warning or an error.

-####Alert / Warning / Error
+#####Alert / Warning / Error
-An alert is intended to notify the user-agent that a newer version is available i.e.: `{<your requested resource>, alert: "a newer version: v2 is available"}`
+An alert is intended to notify the user-agent that a newer version is available i.e.:

+`{alert: "a newer version: v2 is available"}`

-A warning is intended to notify the user-agent that the requested version will soon be deprecated i.e.: `{<your requested resoure>, warning: "this resource version will be deprecated soon"}`
+A warning is intended to notify the user-agent that the requested version will soon be deprecated i.e.:

+`{warning: "this resource version will be deprecated soon"}`

-An error is inteded to notify the user-agent that the requested version IS deprecated and cannot be retrieved i.e.: `{<your requested resoure>, error: "this resource version is deprecated, please update"}`
+An error is inteded to notify the user-agent that the requested version IS deprecated and cannot be retrieved i.e.:

+`{error: "this resource version is deprecated, please update"}`

 ####Tags
 _Anywhere there is a `<arbitrary text here>`, it will hence be referred to as a tag; all tags in this documentation are designed to serve as placeholders for some variable input_